 I'm Feeling Lucky

-The "I'm Feeling Lucky" transform enhances dark and bright colors in an image and adjusts both color and contrast to optimal levels.
+The "I'm Feeling Lucky" transform enhances dark and bright colors in an image and adjusts both color and optimizes contrast.

 - Using the Image() class allows you to perform simple image transformations, such as crop, flip, and rotate.